Gondwana Ganatantra Party

 The Gondwana Gantantra Party or GGP is a political party in India, founded by Hira Singh Markam.
 It primarily works for the tribal community and its politics.

 History

 GGP was formed in 1991 to plead for the rights of the Gondi people, and to establish a separate Indian state of Gondwana in central India.
-After the demise of Hira Singh Markam, Tuleshwar Singh Markam took over as the new president of the party.
+After the demise of Hira Singh Markam amol mastram took over as the new president of the party.

 In elections

-In the 2002 Vidhan Sabha elections in Uttar Pradesh, GGP had eight candidates, who together mustered 11 262 votes.
+In the 2002 Vidhan Sabha elections in Uttar Pradesh, GGP had eight candidates, who together mustered 11,262 votes.

-In 2003 Vidhan Sabha elections in Madhya Pradesh, GGP had launched 61 candidates, who together mustered 512 102 votes.
-Three were elected.
+In 2003 Vidhan Sabha elections in Madhya Pradesh, GGP had launched 61 candidates, who together mustered 512,102 votes and 3 MLAS were elected.

-In the 2003 Vidhan Sabha elections in Chhattisgarh, GGP had 41 candidates, but no-one was elected.
+In the 2003 Vidhan Sabha elections in Chhattisgarh, GGP had 41 candidates, but no one was elected.
 In total, the party received 156,916 votes.

 In the 2004 Lok Sabha elections, the party presented candidates from Madhya Pradesh, Chhattisgarh, Bihar, Uttar Pradesh and Maharashtra.